 Mechanisms: Do you find the mechanisms that power the game to be engaging?
 Do rules make sense?
 Do mechanisms flow and support the play of the game (as opposed to hinder it)?

 Pacing and Flow: This area seeks to evaluate the arc of the game.
 Does the relation to build up, execution, and pay off feel balanced?
 This area also asks how the game draws players in.
 There are some games where the pacing of a turn feels tedious and there are others where an hour flies by because we are so drawn in.
 Or in other words, does the game fully develop and then not carry on too long?

 Replayability: How much will you want to continue to play the game and how much do you feel that the game experience holds up to repeated plays?

 Theme/experience: How well does the theme integrate ecological or evolutionary concepts?
 Do the ecological and evolutionary concepts drive the central game play?
 Could the theme easily have been something else and this was tacked on after the core game was designed?

-Art, graphic design, quality of physical game: How does the art and graphic design facilitate immersion of game theme?
+Art, graphic design, quality of the physical game: How do the art and graphic design facilitate immersion of game theme?

 Fun Factor: The easiest to rate, most important, and most subjective category.
 Is the game fun?

 A big thanks to Sean Johnson who inspired this rating scale.